area17/twill-api-client/README.md

 })
 ```

-It will be available in the Nuxt context.
+It will then be available in the app context.

 ```js
 const { $twill } = useNuxtApp()